 Paris Ballet Legends: A Night with the Stars

 Paris Ballet Legend is a tribute to Paris and the multitude of artists who were inspired by it.
-The ballet performance is a graceful ensemble of different stories: from the romantic Giselle to the contemporary Non je ne regrette rien, the classic Black Swan to the daring Carmen—but regardless of style, each piece has an intimate link to the City of Lights.
+The ballet performance is a graceful ensemble of different tatler_stories: from the romantic Giselle to the contemporary Non je ne regrette rien, the classic Black Swan to the daring Carmen—but regardless of style, each piece has an intimate link to the City of Lights.

 7.45pm, May 11-12, Hong Kong Cultural Centre Grand Theatre, 10 Salisbury Road, Tsim Sha Tsui, Kowloon, Hong Kong